Knoose/Save_the_Rain/README.md

 Type: npm install -g particle-cli
 Note: You may need to update xcode at this time.

-##### Connecting your Device

-If you're using an Electron, please follow the instructions at https://setup.particle.io.

 #### Using Windows
-An official, updated tutorial on CLI, DFU, and driver tools installation is referenced [here]:http://community.particle.io/t/particle-official-windows-10-full-cli-and-dfu-setup/18309.
+An official, updated tutorial on CLI, DFU, and driver tools installation is referenced [here] (http://community.particle.io/t/particle-official-windows-10-full-cli-and-dfu-setup/18309).

 To connect and interact with a Particle Device over USB from a Windows machine, the easiest route is to use the Particle command line interface.
 The following describes how to install the Particle CLI on your computer.
 If you already have Node.js installed, you can skip to this step.

 ##### Installing Node.js

 The Particle CLI runs with Node.js.
-Grab the latest version from the [Node.js website]:https://nodejs.org/en/download/.
+Grab the latest version from the [Node.js website] (https://nodejs.org/en/download/).

 Run the installer you downloaded.
 Follow the prompts.
 The default file locations should be fine for this.